sharktacos/OpenColorIO-configs/docs/chroma.md

 ![sph1a](img/spheres_rrt.png)

-Viewed through the Filmic Look Transform, while not perfect, we see significant improvment.
-The "notorious six" is still there, but the red and blue columns are dramtically improved.
+Viewed through the Filmic Look Transform, while not perfect, we see significant improvement.
+The "notorious six" is still there, but the red and blue columns are dramatically improved.

 ![sph1a](img/spheres_filmic.png)

-This visual improvment is a welcome by-product of the [gamma compression](gamut.md) and the [highlight desaturation](highlight.md).
+This visual improvement is a welcome by-product of the [gamma compression](gamut.md) and the [highlight desaturation](highlight.md).